 Can Competitive Bidding Work in Health Care?
 Evidence from Medicare Durable Medical Equipment.
-(November 2021)
+(January 2023) Reject & Resubmit, American Economic Review

 As of January 1, 2021, the Centers for Medicare & Medicaid Services (CMS) required all US acute care hospitals to release the prices they negotiate with insurance plans to make price comparison across hospitals easier for consumers.
 We report data on compliance with this requirement for all 4484 acute care hospitals in the US as of December 2021 and explore the association between hospital characteristics and compliance.